 vSAN is part of the VMware ESXi kernel and runs on industry-standard x86 servers from original equipment manufacturers (OEMs), including Cisco, Dell EMC, Hewlett Packard Enterprise, Fujitsu, Lenovo and Supermicro.
 Because vSAN is a native component, it does not require additional software, and the user can enable it with a few clicks.Content Continues Below

-The distributed architecture of the software-defined storage feature in VMware VSAN enables the parameters of the storage policy to be enforced despite changes in virtual machine (VM) workload demands, or hardware or network failures.
+The distributed architecture of VMware vSAN enables the parameters of the storage policy to be enforced despite changes in virtual machine (VM) workload demands or hardware or network failures.
 The vSphere Web Client handles cluster administration and storage policy implementation.

 vSAN supports both hybrid and all-flash configurations using a two-tier architecture.
 Both configurations use a caching tier and a capacity tier.
 The caching tier is composed of at least one flash device per host.
 The capacity tier is composed of at least one flash device (for all-flash) or one magnetic disk (for hybrid) per host. vSAN combines the host's storage resources into a single, high-performance, shared data store that all the hosts in the cluster can use.

 VMware vSAN includes a number of key features, although the feature set varies depending on the license type.
 Some of vSAN's key features are Storage Policy-Based Management, stretched clusters, checksum and software-defined data-at-rest encryption which does not require self-encrypting drive (SEDs).

 vSAN 6.6 claims to deliver 50% more IOPS than previous versions of vSAN because of the way it minimizes storage latency through the use of server-side flash devices.
 It also includes a new health check feature that enables the administrator to see at a glance whether or not the vSAN cluster is healthy and, if it detects a problem, help diagnose the issue.